martinpenberthy/JUCE_BasicDistortion/README.md

 # JUCE_BasicDistortion
-A basic distortion plugin that implements a cubic softclip and a hardclip distortion alrogrithm.
+A basic distortion plugin that implements a cubic, softclip and a hardclip distortion alrogrithm.

 Menu